Dunduzu Chisiza: Economic development

 In July 1962 he hosted an economic development symposium, sponsored by the Ford Foundation, at which authorities from around the world presented papers on African and Malawian development.
 He himself gave a presentation warning of the dangers of dictatorship in emerging African countries.
 (Among his publications was the aforementioned paper entitled "Africa – What Lies Ahead?", published by the African-American Institute, New York, in 1962).
 The conference was an unqualified success.
 In the short time of his prominence, Chisiza gained enormous respect in the west for his intellect, energy and pioneering ideas.

 Death

 Chisiza died on 3 September 1962, while driving back to Zomba from Blantyre.
 His cream-coloured Mercedes was found in a small stream bed beside a bridge at Thondwe, on the road to Zomba.
 An inquest concluded he had died from a fracture at the base of his skull.
 He left a wife and three sons.
-One, Dunduza Chisiza Jr., was born subsequent to his death and became one of Malawi's most prominent playwrights.
+One, Dunduzu Chisiza Jr., was born subsequent to his death and became one of Malawi's most prominent playwrights.